UNDER CONSTRUCTION

 I have found three maps from 1884 - 1914 with the name Camp Chase printed on them.
 However, all three have Camp Chase west of the railroad tracks.
 Remnants of its wall and graveyard prove that Camp Chase was right behind today's West High School, about a half mile east of those railroad tracks.

-Because Meeker annexed the asylums right after their grounds broke, all of their property transaction records (including the legendary mansion homes (see Legend) would have been incinerated inside the Franklin County courthouse vault by the arsonists.
+Because Meeker annexed the asylums right after their grounds broke, all of their property transaction records (including the legendary mansion homes (see legend) would have been incinerated inside the Franklin County courthouse vault by the arsonists.
 The fact that the land transaction records for these asylums are also missing is just more legend verification.

 For the next half-century, that underground facility and several underground levels of that Lunatic Asylum were presumably home to the nation's secret programs, covert agencies, and human mind experiments.
-Inmates without followers would have made ideal ginny pigs (test subjects) because no one would ever miss them.
+Inmates without followers would have made ideal ginny pigs (test subjects) because no one would miss them.

 1910s